4strid/nekodb/README.md

 ### 2.3
 - Updates for compatibility with latest changes to mongodb (thanks to [@xezian](https://github.com/xezian) for the PR!)
 - add `countDocuments` and `estimatedDocumentCount` methods)
+### 2.4
+- Add ability to pass additional configuration to NeDB Client when creating a collection (lookin at you, timestamps)

 Testing
 -------